How many days' notice does a tenant need to terminate a rental agreement in Montana?

 Answer:

-If the landlord has failed to deliver possession of the rental property the tenant may terminate the rental agreement after giving “at least 5 days' written notice to the landlord” and“upon termination, the landlord shall return all prepaid rent.”
+According to Montana law (70-24-405, MCA), if a landlord fails to deliver possession of a rental property, the tenant can terminate the rental agreement.
+The tenant must provide at least five days’ written notice to the landlord.
+Upon termination, the landlord is required to return all prepaid rent and security deposits.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.